What is the polyvagal theory?

 Some experts point out a lack of scientific research to back the claims of the polyvagal theory.
 While the vagus nerve plays a role in transmitting emotion-related signals between the brain and the body, more evidence is needed to prove that it has any control over the body’s fight, flight, and freeze responses.
 Even so, the polyvagal theory can still help highlight the strong connection between the brain and body, despite potential overestimation of the vagus nerve’s superiority.

 Working with a professional therapist can help you better understand the mind-body connection and your stress responses.
-Look for a therapist near you today.
+Browse our directory to find a licensed a therapist near you today.

 About the author